-Keywords — drug discovery, gamification, large language model, molecular generation, SMILES, fine-tuning, citizen science, educational games, Deep2Lead, Gemma 4
+Keywords — accessible drug discovery, gamification at scale, crowdsourced molecule generation, student-driven science, large language model, molecular generation, SMILES, fine-tuning, citizen science, educational games, Deep2Lead, Gemma 4, RDKit, MAMMAL

-The game concept originated with Tanisha Chawdhury, a sophomore at a High School in Elk Grove, during a conversation in which her father Tarun was explaining the mechanics of binding affinity.
-Her insight:
+The game concept originated with Tanisha Chawdhury, a sophomore at a high school in Elk Grove:

-This framing is not merely pedagogical.
-It embodies a scientific hypothesis we call the Gamification Diversity Hypothesis: that by turning drug discovery into a game, we recruit a cognitively and demographically diverse player population whose collective exploration of chemical space is qualitatively different — and potentially more novel — than what any single algorithm explores on its own.
+This framing embodies a scientific hypothesis we call the Gamification Diversity Hypothesis: that turning drug discovery into a game recruits a cognitively and demographically diverse player population whose collective exploration of chemical space may differ from what any single algorithm explores on its own.
+The central research question is not whether GemmaCure has discovered a drug — it has not.
+It is whether a gamified human-in-the-loop interface can measurably alter exploration behavior compared with automated generation under an equal budget.

 Our contributions are:

-Deep2Lead [1] was a six-page preprint that described the first browser-accessible lead optimization tool combining a SMILES-trained VAE for molecular generation and DeepPurpose [5] for binding affinity prediction.
+Deep2Lead [1] was the first browser-accessible lead optimization tool combining a SMILES-trained VAE for molecular generation and DeepPurpose [5] for binding affinity prediction.
 Its primary contribution was accessibility: users with no programming background could input a protein target and receive AI-generated candidate molecules.
-The classical VAE model used in Deep2Lead produced valid SMILES strings ~60–70% of the time and was not conditioned on target-specific binding pocket information.
+The VAE produced valid SMILES strings ~60–70% of the time and was not conditioned on target-specific binding pocket information.

-Large language models have demonstrated strong performance on SMILES-based molecular tasks [6].
-Models such as ChemGPT [7] and MolT5 [8] established that pre-trained transformers can generate valid, drug-like molecules.
-Fine-tuning on domain-specific data dramatically improves validity and target conditioning, with the rationale-first format [9] enabling the model to reason about binding pocket geometry before committing to a structure.
+Large language models have demonstrated strong performance on SMILES-based molecular tasks.
+Models such as MolGPT [13], ChemGPT [14], and MolT5 [15] established that pre-trained transformers can generate valid, drug-like molecules.
+Fine-tuning on domain-specific data dramatically improves validity and target conditioning, with rationale-first formats enabling the model to reason about binding pocket geometry before committing to a structure.

 Citizen science games have repeatedly demonstrated that non-expert players can make genuine scientific contributions.
-EteRNA [10] showed that game players outperformed automated algorithms in RNA secondary structure design.
-FoldIt [11] produced protein folding solutions that algorithms had not found.
-Galaxy Zoo [12] enlisted hundreds of thousands of participants to classify galaxies accurately.
+EteRNA [16] showed that game players outperformed automated algorithms in RNA secondary structure design.
+FoldIt [17] produced protein folding solutions that algorithms had not found.
+Galaxy Zoo [18] enlisted hundreds of thousands of participants in galaxy morphology classification.
+GemmaCure should be evaluated against this standard: logged player output must be compared with automated baselines before any discovery claim is made.

-We fine-tuned the Gemma 4-E2B model (5.2B parameters, 4-bit NF4 quantized via bitsandbytes) using Unsloth [13] with Rank-Stabilized LoRA (RS-LoRA, r=64, α=128) targeting all projection layers.
+We fine-tuned the Gemma 4-E2B model (5.2B parameters, 4-bit NF4 quantized via bitsandbytes) using Unsloth with Rank-Stabilized LoRA (RS-LoRA, r=64, α=128) targeting all projection layers.
+Training and serving were performed on an NVIDIA GB10 GPU developer system; the same GPU host serves live inference requests from the game.
 Training used 225,060 drug-target pairs assembled from three public databases:

 | Source | Records | Filter |